Chicago Scholars Mentoring Program

 Abide by the Chicago Scholars Code of Ethics

-To provide our Scholars with mentors equipped with the tools and resources necessary to support and guide them, we offer the following for our College Access and Success mentors:
+To provide our Scholars with Mentors equipped with the tools and resources necessary to support and guide them, we offer the following:

-Chicago Scholars is a family, and we all work daily to support our Scholars.
-Mentors are introduced to each staff member of our College Success and Mentor Team and interact with them often.
-Our office space serves as a hub for all communication, events and workshops: There is always an ear to listen and someone to lend support and advice.
+Chicago Scholars is a family, and we all work together to support our Scholars.
+Mentors are introduced to staff and interact with them often.
+Our office space serves as a hub for all communication, events and workshops: there is always an ear to listen and someone to lend support and advice.

-The Chicago Scholars utilizes a research-based curriculum that assists scholars during this huge transition in their lives.
-Our curriculum highlights best practices for mentors in the framework of our program model.
-Each mentor receives a copy at Mentor Orientation.
+Chicago Scholars utilizes a research-based curriculum that assists Scholars during this huge transition in their lives.
+Our curriculum highlights best practices for Mentors in the framework of our program model.
+Each Mentor receives a copy at our Mentor Orientation.

-Chicago Scholars uses technology to enhance our program and your impact as a mentor.
-Our online tool, CS Connect, allows for mentors, counselors, and scholars to connect, communicate and track student progress.
+Chicago Scholars uses technology to enhance our program and your impact as a Mentor.
+Our online tool, CS Connect, allows for Mentors, CS College Counselors, and staff to connect, communicate, and track student progress.
 CS Connect allows for a seamless transfer of information between all members of our Scholar’s College Success Team.